Rewriter

 Rewriter is a powerful, and experimental, feature that allows you to manipulate the code in a more complex way.

-ast-grep rule has a rewriters field which is a list of rewriter objects that can be used to transform code of specific nodes matched by meta-variables.
+field which is a list of rewriter objects that can be used to transform code of specific nodes matched by meta-variables.

 A rewriter rule is similar to ordinary ast-grep rule, except that:

-• rewriters can only be used in rewrite transformation.
+can only be used inrewrite

-• utils and transform are independent similar to meta-variables.
-That is, these two fields can only be used by the defining rewriter.
+are independent similar to meta-variables.
+That is, these two fields can only be used by the defining rewriter.- You can use other rewriters in a rewriter rule's

 Consider ast-grep API